 – Add potato pieces to Instant Pot and submerge 3/4 of the potatoes in water.

 – Pressure cook on high for 10 minutes.
 Make sure to move valve to sealing position when pressure cooking.

 – When complete, release pressure.
 Open lid and drain water from potatoes.

 Garlic (fresh or powder), onion powder, smoked paprika, seasoned salt (will make it more salty), or herbs such as thyme, parsley, and rosemary.

 Absolutely!
 Make ahead and store mashed potatoes in refrigerator or even freezer.
 If storing in freezer, bring mashed potatoes to refrigerator at least 24 hours prior to serving so that it would be completely defrosted.
 To heat mashed potatoes, microwave it.
-Or, transfer potatoes to an oven safe dish, cover with aluminum foil and heat in the oven under low heat (325℉).
+Or, transfer potatoes to an oven safe dish, cover with aluminum foil, and heat in the oven under low heat (325℉).
 Heat time will depend on the type of dish used, but it could range from 25-40 minutes.

 Other Potato Recipes

 - Cheesy Garlic Scalloped Potatoes

 - Grilled Fingerling Potatoes with Bacon Vinaigrette